-Tell us your careers story; did you always want to illustrate computer games?
-And how did you get into the industry?
+Tell us your career story!
+Did you always want to illustrate computer games?
+How did you get into the industry?

 I grew up in Sheffield then studied Graphic Design in Newcastle and Sequential Illustration in Brighton.
 During the early years of my career I built up a network of illustration clients and had commissions for children’s books, magazines and greetings card publishers.
-I moved back to my home town in 2004 to manage a family gallery business along side my own illustration work.
+I moved back to my home town in 2004 to manage a family gallery business, alongside my own freelance illustration work.

-I met Tim in 2010 and we’ve been working together on and off since then.
-I was originally the lead designer at Team Cooper, working on Flash based Digital Amusements before we evolved into an HTML5 based business.
-We then became more focused on branded games and eventually transitioned into what is now Peek & Poke.
+I met Tim in 2010 and we’ve been working together on and off ever since.
+I was originally the lead designer at Team Cooper, working on Flash-based Digital Amusements before we started working in HTML5.
+Later we became more focused on branded games and eventually transitioned into what is now Peek & Poke.

-I’ve always loved games in all of their forms so this being a full-time designer here is an ideal job for me.
-As a child I used to make up my own board games and later on I created one for the main project in my Masters degree.
+I’ve always loved games in all of their forms, so being a full-time designer here is an ideal job for me.
+As a child I used to make up my own board games and later on I created one for the main project in my Master’s degree.
 It was always just for fun and I never really considered that I’d end up in the games industry, but looking back now it feels like it was always meant to be!

 Adobe Illustrator has always been my main professional tool.
-When I was at Uni one day in the late 90’s I was painting a children’s book illustration with flat gouache colours.
-Someone suggested that I should try working digitally to achieve a similar effect with more control and save a bit of time.
-I knew straight away that vector based illustration suited my style and I’ve used Illustrator almost every working day since.
+When I was at uni in the late 90s, I remember meticulously painting a children’s book illustration with flat gouache colours when a friend suggested I should try working digitally to achieve a similar effect.
+I knew straight away that vector-based design suited my natural style and I’ve used Illustrator almost every working day since.

 Creative Cloud is essential for our graphics workflow.
-In particular Photoshop, which we use regularly and also Adobe Animate.
-Recently I’ve been playing with Procreate on the iPad for sketching and concept work.
+In particular Photoshop, which we use regularly, and also Adobe Animate.
+I sometimes use Procreate on the iPad for sketching and concept work.

 Do you have a specific process and where do you get your inspiration from?

-More recently at Peek & Poke we’ve been developing a graphic style for game assets which is stripped back and ultra simplified, using a limited palette of flat colours and geometric shapes where possible.
-This is flexible for recolouring and suits a variety of different brands so ideal for what we do.
+At Peek & Poke, we’ve adopted a graphic style for game assets that’s stripped back and ultra simplified, using a limited palette of flat colours and geometric shapes.
+This is low in file size, flexible for recolouring and suits a variety of different brands so ideal for what we do.
 Working in the games industry also helped me to broaden my skillset with user interface design and animation.

 What do you love most about your job?

-After spending the first few years of my career working on my own, I really appreciate working as part of a team.
-It’s good to contribute my skill set with other talented people to make a great end product.
-It’s also satisfying to get positive feedback from clients and to see other people enjoying our games.
+I genuinely look forward to each work day at Peek & Poke HQ!
+I spent the first few years of my career working on my own, but now I really appreciate working as part of a team.
+It’s good to contribute my skill set with other talented people to produce a great end product.
+It’s also really satisfying to get positive feedback from clients and to see other people enjoying our games.
 We’re all passionate about what we do here and I think that’s the key to the success of Peek & Poke.

-Most of my spare time revolves around my family.
+Most of my time revolves around my family.
 I have two young kids and we all enjoy outdoor adventures, biking, exploring the countryside and holidays by the sea.
-I enjoy being active, playing sports and helping out with the local scout group.
-Any other time I have to myself is spent on creative pursuits like playing the piano, writing stories and making my own art prints.
+Any other time I have to myself is spent on creative pursuits like teaching myself the piano, writing stories and making my own art prints.

 What is your all-time favourite game?

-My personal golden age for games was the early 90’s.
+My personal golden age for games was the early 90s.
 I spent many hours exploring Monkey Island, directing Lemmings and racing Micro Machines on my Amiga 500.
 But I must admit, I spent more hours playing Sensible Soccer than any other game in my life.
-It was an essential after school ritual for me and my friends and the first game I was properly addicted to.
+It was an essential after-school ritual for me and my friends and the first game I was really addicted to.